alankrantas/pxt-DHT11_DHT22/README.md

 ----------------------------------------
 ```

+Temperature is default outputed in Celsius.
+You can also change it to Fahrenheit with the block "Temperature type" in the advanced panel.

 ## Sensor versions and wiring

 There are two types of DHT11/DHT22s, one without PCB boards and have 4 pins; another have PCB boards, built-in pull up resistors and only 3 pins.
 Personally I would recommend you to use PCB versions.